josecamachop/FCParser/FCParser_user_manual.md

 <p align="center"> <img width="500" height="613" src="assets/example_netflow_config.png"> </p>
 <div align="center"><i>Figure 11: Example - Netflow configuration file</i></div><br />
 In figure 11, we can see a fragment of the configuration file for a _netflow_ data source.
 It shows the mandatory attributes for structured sources.
 As we mentioned before, timearg attribute represents the instant at which a certain event occurred, and it is defined by means of the timestamp variable.
-The _where_ value of the timestamp variable (zero) matches the position in the entry line (the first column of every entry in data log corresponds with the time instant).
+The _where_ value of the timestamp variable matches the position in the entry line (i.e. zero because the first field of every entry log corresponds with the time instant).
 Timestamp format is also specified according to the data file.<br />
 For more information about the timestamp format, check: https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior

 <br />In the case of IDS data source, the data file in Examples_data directory is named _ids.log_ and IDS configuration file in the config directory is named _ids.yaml_.